All steps

 Start on the department or school faculty page of each shortlisted university - these list every professor, their titles, and usually their research interests and a contact email.
 Cross-reference with Google Scholar and the university's research pages to see what each professor has actually published recently.
 You want supervisors whose current work overlaps with the topic you want to study, not just someone in the right department.

 Read one or two of a professor's recent papers (last two or three years) before emailing.
-This is the difference between a message that gets ignored and one that gets a reply: you can reference the specific paper and explain how your interests connect to it.
-Do not simply list names from a directory and email them all identically.
+This usually helps you write a more specific message: you can reference a specific paper and explain how your interests connect to it.
+Avoid sending identical messages to long lists of people.

 Quick tips